 Masters in Real Estate Development Curriculum

-The Mason Masters in Real Estate Development offers a wide range of real estate classes in the School of Business, with additional electives available in our MBA program, the School of Public Policy and the College of Engineering.
+The Mason Masters in Real Estate Development offers a wide range of real estate classes in the School of Business, with additional electives available in our MBA program, the Volgenau School of Engineering and School of Policy, Government, and International Affairs.

 The program requires 36 course credits to graduate.
 If you take 2 courses per semester, you will complete your degree within 3 years.
 Full-time students can complete the program within two years.
 You will be required to take 6 core courses (18 credit hours).
-You can choose from appropriate electives in the Schools of Business, Public Policy, and Engineering to complete the remaining coursework.
+You can choose from appropriate electives in the business, engineering, and policy schools to complete the remaining coursework.

 The classes are taught in the evening on our Arlington campus, with some elective courses available in Fairfax.